Somehow, I have four jars of cardamom in my pantry. So I made this coconut, cardamom, and almond granola!

 When taken out of the oven, it must cool down before being eaten.
 The reason for this is two-fold.
 One: it is insanely hot.
 Two: it needs to clump together and solidify by cooling down.
 It will be difficult, but don’t be tempted to nibble too early!

-Enjoy on its own, with milk as a cereal, or on top of plain yogurt.
+Enjoy this coconut, cardamom, and almond granola on its own, with milk as a cereal, or on top of plain yogurt.
+Here’s the recipe!Print

 - Preheat oven to 300 and line a baking sheet with parchment paper.